front-end-foundations/FlexNav/README.md

 - node package manager
 - css flexbox
 - css attribute selectors
-- js template strings
 - js data structures: arrays and objects
 - js flow control: looping with `for...of` and `if` statements
-- js DOM manipulation: innerHTML and classList
+- js DOM manipulation: `innerHTML` and `classList`
+- js string manupulation: `includes`, `substring` and template strings
-- js event listeners
+- js event listeners: `click` and `hashchange`
 - working with routing, urls and hashes
 - web site design patterns

 ---

-Today we will be building a single page application - there is only one HTML page and JavaScript creates "the illusion" of multiple pages.
+Today we will be building a single page application - there is only one HTML page and JavaScript creates "the illusion" of multiple pages using what are frequently referred to as "views."

 This is a common pattern in modern web development.
-It is called a "single page application" or "SPA".
+A "single page application" is often refered to as a "SPA".
+These pages are often built using frontend libraries such as React, Angular or Vue.
+We will be using vanilla JavaScript which should give you a better understanding of how browsers function and introduce you to concepts such as routing - managing the state of the page based on the browser's location.

+We will examine various design patterns shortly.

 Create an `index.html` page in the `app` folder and scaffold it with Emmet's `html:5` macro.